 - Less money goes toward your retirement savings because your income protection premiums are paid out of your superannuation.

 - Claiming can be more complicated and time-consuming.
-You must meet the relevant condition of release if your policy is purchased after 1 July 2014.
+You must meet both the policy definition as per the PDS and the SIS condition of release.

 - Concessional contributions are capped at $25,000 per year because premiums form part of your contributions and thus reduce the amount you can contribute to your super pre-tax.

 What to consider before choosing super income protection insurance